 Unrestricted funding: can be spent on the annual running costs of your organisation, such as salaries, heating, lighting, administration, consumables and small items of equipment, such as laptops.
 We particularly welcome applications for unrestricted funding where the work of your organisation is purposely designed to address a priority described within one or more of our themes.

-Restricted funding: can only be used for a specific project, activity or designated purpose, as applied or identified and agreed by us as being aligned to a priority described within one or more of our themes.
+Restricted funding: can only be used for a specific project, activity or designated purpose, as applied for or identified and agreed with us.